Turkish Village Insights

-Village artisans enjoy showing off.
-I visited a woodcarver famous for creating exquisite prayer niches.
-Every village in the region wanted one for their mosque.
-My friends and I observed while chips flew.
-Suddenly he stopped, held his chisel high to the sky, and declared “a man and his chisel, the greatest factory on earth.”
-I asked to buy one of his carvings.
-He gave it to me saying, “For a man my age, just to know that something I carved would be taken to America and appreciated…that's payment enough.
+Suddenly he stopped, held his chisel high to the sky, and declared, "a man and his chisel, the greatest factory on Earth."
+When I asked to buy one of his carvings, he said, "For a man my age, just to know that something I carved would be taken to America and appreciated…that's payment enough.
 Please take this as my gift to you."

-As the sun prepared to set, we climbed to a rooftop to observe a dervish whirl.
-Dervishes belong to a Muslim sect that follows the teachings of Mevlana.
+That evening, at my friend's urging, we climbed to a rooftop to watch a dervish whirl.
+Dervishes belong to a Muslim sect that follows the teachings of Mevlana, the 13th-century Persian poet better known abroad as "Rumi."
 While tourists typically see the whirling dervishes as a kind of cruise-ship shore excursion entertainment, it is a meditative form of prayer and worship.

-The dervish agreed to let us observe if we understood what the ritual meant.
+The dervish agreed to let us observe if we understood the meaning behind the ritual.
 He explained that while whirling, one foot is anchored in his home, while the other foot steps 360 degrees around as if connecting to the entire world.
 One arm is raised and the other is lowered.
 As the dervish turns he becomes a conduit, symbolically connecting the love of God with all of creation.

 He spun himself into a trance.
 With his robe billowing out, his head cocked peacefully to the side, and his arms a tea kettle of divine love, the sun set on a village that offered such a rich insight into a world so far from my own.

 Complicated and ancient, exotic and down-to-earth, Turkey beckons.
 Those who haven't been to Turkey wonder why anyone would choose to go there.
 Those who've been dream of returning.